 If you’re the writer of an old cross-signed driver that is already in commercial distribution and ought to work unchanged for Windows 10, then the exceptions have the doubtlessly welcome effect that your customers will not lose the use of your driver when they upgrade to Windows 10 and you’re not put to the otherwise unnecessary trouble of getting a WHQL signature.
-Say what you will about Microsoft, but their mostly very good record of attending to backwards compatibility is not appreciated nearly well enough, including to be recognised as a significant reason that Microsoft’s operating systems, rather than some others’, ever got to dominate the mass market (that backwards compatibilty anyway played a good part in building).
+Say what you will about Microsoft, but their mostly very good record of attending to backwards compatibility is not appreciated nearly well enough, including to be recognised as a significant reason that Microsoft’s operating systems, rather than some others’, ever got to dominate the mass market (which backwards compatibilty anyway played a good part in building).

 If you’re the writer of a driver for your own computers, whether for your private pleasure or because you write for internal use by an enterprise (so that “own computers” may mean hundreds, thousands or even hundreds of thousands), then you should want to know the exceptions because one or other of them may be acceptable to you as an alternative to signing contracts with Microsoft and to sharing your intellectual property with Microsoft.
 I should not be surprised if more than a few government departments, security contractors, discreet financial institutions and secretive research laboratories have gone down this path, perhaps even with a nod and a wink from Microsoft.
 (See below about an NDA.)